devxoul/Carte/README.md

 ### Customizing View Controllers

-`CarteDetailViewController` is appeared when select a cell of table view. `CarteViewController` provides a handler for customizing it.
+`CarteDetailViewController` is presented when user selects a table view cell. `CarteViewController` provides a handler for customizing it.

 Definition: